 Cureton receives two categories of funding each year.
 Our general fund essentially covers the cost of our teachers and staff salaries.
 The majority of our school funding is defined as categorical funding.
 Categorical funding is money that can be spent on very specific demographics of students, such as English learners.
 Categorical funding requires justification prior to spending, including careful review by our School Site Council and leadership team.
-This funding is used to provide support mechanisms our students need to succeed such as:
+This funding is utilized to provide the support mechanisms our students need to succeed such as:

+A resource teacher

+Reading interventions

-- Literacy Coach Consultant - Resource Teacher - English Learner Liaison - Cross-age literacy buddies - Intern Counselor - Supplementary materials are available, such as: leveled readers, Big Books, Books on Tape, poetry charts, Scholastic News, Spelling books (grades 1-5), phonics books (grades 1 and 2), dictionaries, thesauruses, class sets of trade books, classroom library books, educational software. - In-services, release time, classroom/school visitations, extra-duty pay to support assessment - "Building capacity" through demonstration sessions, workshops and seminars as provided by consultants, peer coaches, administrator, and whenever possible, the expertise of a classroom teacher - Field trips and assemblies based on content standards - Supplemental materials for RSP and SDC students - Response to Intervention (RtI) for all students in grades K-5 in language arts and math. - Support for the standards-based science program - Teachers' professional library DVD's, CD's, videos, computer software, books
+Supplementary materials are available, such as: leveled readers, Big Books, Books on Tape, poetry charts, Scholastic News, spelling books (grades 1-5), phonics books (grades 1 and 2), dictionaries, thesauruses, class sets of trade books, classroom library books, educational software.

+In-services, release time, classroom/school visitations, extra-duty pay to support assessment

+"Building capacity" through demonstration sessions, workshops and seminars as provided by consultants, peer coaches, administrator, and whenever possible, the expertise of a classroom teacher

+Field trips based on content standards

+Assemblies based on content standards

+Supplemental materials for RSP and SDC students

+Response to Intervention (RtI) for all students in grades K-5 in language arts and math.

+Support for the standards-based science program

+Teachers' professional library DVD's, CD's, videos, computer software, books